sib-swiss/Introduction-to-statistics-with-R/docs/day4.md

-# Clustering and PCA
+# Clustering and Principal component analysis

-In this section, you will find the R code that we will use during the course.
-We will explain the code and output during correction of the exercises.
+## Learning outcomes of the day

+**After having completed this chapter you will be able to:**

+- Understand major clustering methods
+- Understand hierarchical clustering
+- Understand principal component analysis

 Slides of lectures: